-Many of Taylorsville's commercial areas are on major streets that border residential development.
-As aging commercial areas are redeveloped, the city has an opportunity to improve accessibility between neighborhoods and new commercial and mixed use development with pathways or small low-speed streets, making it possible for residents to access day to day needs without venturing onto busy roads.
+Many existing commercial areas are on major streets bordering residential development.
+Improved accessibility between neighborhoods and new commercial and mixed use development should be a priority as commercial areas redevelop.
+This provides greater access to day to day needs without traversing busy roads.
 Taylorsville neighborhoods and nearby services can better serve and support each other as they embrace rather than barricade from one another.